arnau/seachess/notes/dive_into_frictionlessdata/index.md

 fall under the string type.
 Types are complex business indeed.

 Both `object` and `array` are types that feel quite foreign to CSV.
 Maybe they are there because data can be inlined in the JSON descriptor?
-Maybe it's because they found GeoJSON and TopoJSON important.
-Your guess is as good as mine.
+I would've preferred a single `json` type or a `json` format part of the `string` type.
+It would open the door to other formats such as `markdown`, `xml`, `html` to name a few.

-The `date` type and it's extended family is difficult to understand, they overlap with each other and feel redundant.
+The `date` type and its extended family is difficult to understand, they overlap with each other and feel redundant.
+For example, `time`, `datetime`, `year` and `yearmonth` can be described using the pattern form of the `format` property.

-The `duration` type might have its place but durations may vary in length depending on the point of origin, that's why the [ISO 8601] has the concept of time interval.
+The `duration` type might have its place but durations may vary in length depending on the point of origin, that's why the [ISO 8601] has the concept of time interval which allows to pin a duration to either a start or end date.

-I'll end this overly long section on types with a mention to the section “Rich Types”.
-The section squeezes in a mention to RDF via the `rdfType` property which allows to map to a RDF class.
-I haven't found a complementary way to map a field to a RDF property though.
-If you are in need of RDF, [CSV on the Web] seems like a more robust option to me.
-Perhaps instead of having `rdfType` in here, there is an opportunity to have a profile dedicated to RDF that could be mixed in?
+Finally, the “Rich Types” section adds a mention to RDF via the `rdfType` property which allows to map to a RDF class.
+In all honesty, it feels out of place in this specification.
+Instead of this partial way to map to RDF, a dedicated profile allowing to express both class and property mapping would be more useful.

-## Constraints
+### Constraints

 Constraints are a set of properties that allow expressing constraints on values beyond the type and format.
 Most of them are familiar and